negra1m/react-start/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Project Purposal

+This project is to introduce some API calls on React and check some behaviors and functionalities of the library.
+Academical Project that consumes the 'Mercado Libre' API to show some products.

+The content of it is growing with the classes content.

 ## Available Scripts

+NOTE: This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 In the project directory, you can run: